 Impacted parties, too, must be willing to participate, whether directly or by providing impact statements that can be presented by support people representing them.

-Restorative processes may be utilized in a conference setting involving directly affected parties or in a larger circle when the community more broadly has been affected.
-Each party will have the opportunity to share their experience, the effects they have seen from the incident, and their desired outcomes to rebuild trust and reintegrate the person who caused harm in to the community.
+Restorative justice may be utilized in a conference setting involving affected parties or in a larger circle when the community more broadly has been affected.
+Each party will have the opportunity to share their experience from the incident, and their desired outcomes to rebuild trust and reintegrate the person who caused harm.
+Outcomes to restore the harm will be identified by the individuals involved.

 Policies